tdoda/lake-kivu-ctd-database/README.md

 ### Visualize Data/ Add new meta Data

 There are 4 support scripts available to visualize the data and add new meta data.
-They be found in the folder `support_scripts`.
+They can be found in the folder `support_scripts`.
 The data is structured as follows:

 - **adding_meta_data.py**: Adds meta data from `../data/meta_data/All_CTD_Meta_data.csv` to the raw data in `level0`.
 If new meta data is available, add it to `All_CTD_Meta_data.csv` and run `adding_meta_data.py`.